layerai-archive/dbt-layer/README.md

 This adapter runs ML pipelines inside dbt dag with BigQuery as the backing data warehouse.
 With Layer dbt Adapter you can:

-- Score your data with a machine learning model from Layer
+- Score your data with a machine learning model from Layer.
-- Train an AutoML model with your data _[coming soon...]_
+- Train an AutoML model with your data.
 - Train a custom machine learning model with your data _[coming soon...]_

 To learn more about Layer: